radaniba/my_atom_settings/packages/Handlebars/README.md

   - `x-temp` → `<script type="text/x-handlebars" data-template-name="$1">` (inline script tag in HTML files using the Ember recommended `data-template-name` attribute)
   - `x-id` → `<script type="text/x-handlebars-template" id="$1">` (inline script tag in HTML files using the legacy `id` attribute)

+Since (as of February 2017) the syntax definitions in this repository are driving the highlights on [Github](https://github.com/github/linguist/blob/76d41697aaed6e0354202dd94e07d646c82dfe61/vendor/README.md) and in [Visual Studio Code](https://github.com/Microsoft/vscode/tree/a70621b5a18d6606fffecc05efdcd96463ff0f7f/extensions/handlebars), it's fair game to open issues related to either of these 😺

 ## About Handlebars.js

 It's a great JavaScript templating engine, based on [Mustache](http://mustache.github.com/), but amongst others adding the ability to precompile templates and to create custom helpers.